 The Las Vegas casino model has had other kinds of influences.
-For example, there is a chain of adult-oriented entertainment centers known as Dave and Buster's® (the first one opened in 1982; there were nine at the end of 1996), which look like miniature casinos; the chain is seen as a possible harbinger of "the Las Vegasification of America."86 In fact, one of the co-owners said, "By virtue of its scale and the adult concept . . . yes, we're like Las Vegas."87 They are large (in one case, 50,000 square feet), have bars, restaurants, pool tables, and a large number of modern games (video games and virtual reality games such as virtual skiing and car racing) and traditional arcade games (skee ball, for example).
+For example, there is a chain of adult-oriented entertainment centers known as Dave and Buster's (the first one opened in 1982; there are now 35 with revenue more than doubling between 1998 and 2002112), which look like miniature casinos; the chain is seen as a possible harbinger of "the Las Vegasification of America."
+In fact, one of the co-owners said, "By virtue of its scale and the adult concept . . . yes, we're like Las Vegas."
+They are large (in one case, 50,000 square feet) and have bars, restaurants, pool tables, and many modern (video and virtual reality games such as virtual skiing and car racing) and traditional (e.g., skee ball) arcade games.
 One can win tickets redeemable for prizes.
 There is even a small casino, although gambling for money is not permitted.
 Servers deliver food and drink to the play areas from the restaurant and two bars.

-Reflective of the Vegas influence, Dave and Buster's is itself also representative of the growing number of new means of consuming adult-oriented entertainment.
-Another is Q-Zar, which involves a fifteen-minute game of laser tag played by two teams with up to twenty players on each team.
+Reflective of the Vegas influence, Dave and Buster's is itself also representative of the growing number of new means of consuming adult-oriented entertainment (now sometimes called "shoppertainment").
 Many shopping malls are moving toward offering more entertainment like that found at Dave and Buster's.
-Other new entertainment-oriented chains include Gameworks (the first opened in Seattle in 1997) and Viacom Entertainment Stores.
+Another significant entertainment-oriented chain is GameWorks (the first one opened in Seattle in 1997).